 Will isotretinoin cure me?

-About 85% of patients see their skin permanently clear after one course of treatment.
+Treatment with isotretinoin often results in prolonged clearance of acne, which can be permanent for some patients.
 A course of treatment generally lasts about 4 to 5 months.
 It can run shorter or longer.

 Some patients do not clear after one course of treatment, and a second course of treatment may be an option.
 Studies show this helps some patients see clear skin.
 You should wait at least 8 weeks between treatments.
 The skin often continues to clear for a while after patients stop taking the medicine.